 Fatigue

-75% of alcoholics report inability to sleep during alcohol detox [15], because:
+75% of people dependent on alcohol report inability to sleep during detox because [15]:

-Cognitive dysfunction in 80% of alcoholics after detoxification makes fatigue 79% more likely [16] [17]
+Cognitive dysfunction in 80% of users makes withdrawal fatigue 79% more likely [16] [17]

 The ratio of glutamate to GABA decreases by 17.66%, and cortisol levels rise by 20% during the process, both resulting in fatigue [20] [21].